 - Ns: max(1,nB/T)

-- Nn : number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers (for P-RNTI monitored on NPDCCH) provided in system information
+- Nn : number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers (for P-RNTI monitored on NPDCCH) provided in system information for UE not supporting GWUS.
+Number of paging narrowbands (paging carriers)

+For UE supporting group WUS when wus-Config-r16 (wus-Config-NB-r16) is present in system information;

+- if probabilityThresholdList and WUS-GroupsForServiceList are present in system information, this is the number of paging narrowbands (paging carriers) that support group WUS with service-based grouping.

+- otherwise, this is the number of paging narrowbands (paging carriers) that support group WUS.

 - UE_ID:

 If the UE supports E-UTRA connected to 5GC and NAS indicated to use 5GC for the selected cell: